Lollipoke/SFA-Lab3/README.md

 ![AES graph](img/aes_graph.png)

-We eyeballed that the 9th round was occuring between 5500 and 6500, and to be sure we injected the fault at the right time, we decided to begin injecting at 5700.
+We eyeballed that the 9th round was occuring between 5500 and 6500.
+To be sure we injected the fault at the right time, we decided to begin injecting at 5700.

 ## Relevant faulted ciphertexts

-Once we had our parameters fixed, we let the notebook run for a while, and made sure to save the faulty ciphertexts that followed a diagonal pattern in a numpy array.
+Once we had our parameters fixed, we let the notebook run for a while, and made sure to save the faulty ciphertexts that followed a diagonal pattern in a `numpy` array.
 Following the documentation on the `phoenixAES` plugin, we knew we had to find at least 22 faulty ciphertexts.
 Here is the snippet of code we used to save the faulty ciphertexts :

 ```py
 """..."""